aditya-r123/Graph-Visualizer/README.md

 - **Screenshots & Sharing** - Capture and share your graphs in multiple formats
 - **Modern UI** - Dark/light theme with responsive design and intuitive controls

-## 🌟 Why Graph Creator Pro Fills a Critical Gap
+## 🌟 Why Graph Visualizer Fills a Critical Gap

 ### **The Problem with Existing Tools**
 Most graph visualization tools fall into two categories: